Skip to content

 For multicolor colorizable products only vector graphics (SVG) can be used.

 You can prepare colorizable product images from any vector images like EPS or SVG from Illustartor or CorelDraw.
-Please see the preparation guide below:

 General Recommendations